Task Force: Application of Big Data Analytic on Transmission System Dynamic Security Assessment

 - Final Report “Demonstration of application of data mining, artificial intelligence and machine learning algorithms to maintain the security operation of transmission systems”, IEEE Transactions, by PES General Meeting 2022

-- End of 2020: Report 1 “Data handling on transmission systems: A survey of needs for transmission utilities to understand they current issues related with continuous grow of data in control rooms”
+- February 2021: Presentation of First Technical Report “Data handling on transmission systems: A survey of needs for transmission utilities to understand they current issues related with continuous grow of data in control rooms”

-- Official kick-off meeting during the IEEE PES General Meeting 2020
+- August 2020: Official Task Force kick-off meeting during the IEEE PES GM 2020, Montreal, Canada (virtual)

 |Marcos Netto||National Renewable Energy Laboratory||USA|